 Read about the requirements for installing a pedestrian crossing in the Local Transport Note on The Design of Pedestrian Crossings.

 |Crossing||What they are|

-|Zebra||Zebra crossings are easily recognisable because of the black and white lines that go across the width of the road.|
+|Zebra||Zebra crossings are noticed easily because of the black and white lines that go across the width of the road.|

 |Pelican||Pelican crossings have zig-zag lines and traffic lights.
 Pelican crossings are controlled by the pedestrian pressing the button on the WAIT box.

-|Puffin||(pedestrian user friendly intelligent crossings)
+|Puffin||(Pedestrian user friendly intelligent crossings)

-|Toucan||Toucan crossings are also similar to pelican crossings, but they allow cyclists and pedestrians to cross|
+|Toucan||Toucan crossings are also similar to pelican crossings, but they allow cyclists and road-users to cross|

 |Pegasus||Similar to toucan crossings, but these allow horse riders to cross too.
-Pegasus crossings incorporate a second crossing place, with segregated approaches and separate light controls, alongside the cyclist and/or pedestrian crossing.
-Usually used outside race courses or areas where horses are trained.|
+These crossings include a second crossing place.
+They have separate approaches and light controls.
+They're next to the cyclist and/or pedestrian crossing.
+They're normally used outside race courses or areas where horses are trained.|

-|Traffic island||Where a pedestrian crossing can't be justified, a pedestrian refuge, or traffic island, may be placed.
-These narrow the road and allow pedestrians to cross in two halves with a safe place to wait in the middle.
+|Traffic island||Where there isn't the need for a pedestrian crossing, a pedestrian refuge, or traffic island, may be used.
+These narrow the road and allow pedestrians to cross in two halves.
+They also have a safe place to wait in the middle.
 Pedestrians should cross with care as drivers have priority at traffic islands.|

 You'll find details of how to use pedestrian crossings in the Highway Code.